 To replace the dialog, you begin by identifying the key stages in the process.
 These might include a Prepare Content stage to ensure all the products are listed and discounts are applied, a Generate Quote stage to create the quote and review it for accuracy of format, a Primary Review stage to send the quote for review and approval, a Secondary Review stage to review the quote under certain circumstances and finally, a Deliver Quote stage to send the quote to the customer.

 Next, identify the key steps that users must follow in the process.
 For instance, the Prepare Content stage might contain a simple true or false step for the user to double check the products to be quoted, a mandatory lookup step to select a price list, and a numeric step to enter a discount before moving on to the next stage.
-The Generate Quote stage might have an action step to create a quote based on all the information previously captured in the Prepare Content stage and its related Dynamics 365 record.
+The Generate Quote stage might have an action step to create a quote based on all the information previously captured in the Prepare Content stage and its related Dynamics 365 row.
 The Primary Review and Secondary Review stages might have several true or false steps to guide quote review, along with a required step to capture the approval status, and ensure the process can only be moved to the next stage once approval is received.
-Configure field level security on this step to make sure that only authorized reviewers can provide approval on the quote.
+Configure column level security on this step to make sure that only authorized reviewers can provide approval on the quote.
 Additionally, one can add a workflow to the Primary Review and Secondary Review stages, such that on enter, an email notification is sent to all reviewers.